Envirometrix/PredictiveSoilMapping/main.md

-For example, a surveyor can define the classification rules subjectively, i.e. based on his/her knowledge of the area, then iteratively adjust the model until the output maps fit his/her expectation of the distribution of soils.
+For example, a surveyor can define the classification rules subjectively, i.e. based on his/her knowledge of the area, then iteratively adjust the model until the output maps fit his/her expectation of the distribution of soils [@MacMillan2010DSM].

 In areas where few, or no, field observations of soil properties are available, the most common way to produce estimates is to rely on expert